Kene10-codes/keneNwobodo/README.md

 Currently, I am available for hire for **open roles** and **paid Internships.**

-- 🌱 I’m currently learning VueJs.
+- 🌱 I’m currently learning ReactJs.
 - 👯 I’m looking to collaborate on Open Source Projects.
 - 🤔 I’m looking for help with securing a remote job or internship.
 - 💬 Ask me about my journey into software development or frontend development to be specific.